fholmqvist/firmware_uploader/README.md

 # Firmware Storage, server and client.

 For uploading and storing compressed firmware binaries in ETS.
-Based on a production service, rewritten in Elixir and Erlang.
+Based on a production service, rewritten in Erlang and Elixir.

 ## Server - Storage.
 Based on a service that is running in production, rewritten in Elixir.

 ## Client - FirmwareUploader.
-Based on a utility tool for above server, originally called by cron job daily to aggregate new firmware files onto a single server, rewritten in Erlang.
+Originally called by cron job daily to aggregate new firmware files onto a single server, rewritten in Erlang.

 ## How to install.
 ```